Department Best Practices Recommendations

 4.2.
 Faculty-Student Romantic Relationships

-There is a lot of literature on the potential perils of faculty-student romantic relationships (the DCC has compiled a list of resources here).
+There is a lot of literature on the potential perils of faculty-student romantic relationships.
 The Department recognizes these potential perils and endorses the University of Guelph’s conflict of interest policy on the matter.
 Although the Department does not (and cannot) prohibit these relationships, it strongly discourages them for reasons already articulated above, and would further like to emphasise the following:

 - A sexualized workplace can negatively impact everyone who works and studies in this shared environment;